 Understanding Hairy Cell Leukemia: Diagnosis, Treatment and Beyond

 Here you will find evidence-based information about hairy cell leukemia.
-Scroll through the page or use the navigation above (Diagnosis, Symptoms, Treatment, Refractory/Relapsed, etc.).
+Scroll this page or use the navigation terms above (Diagnosis/Symptoms, Treatment, Complications, Refractory/Relapsed, Variant HCL).
 We also encourage you to review our patient support services for information about forums, webinars and clinical trials as well as our list of centers of excellence to locate a hairy cell leukemia expert.
 You may want to review published research in hairy cell leukemia.

 What is Hairy Cell Leukemia?